ace0/xcheck/README.md

 # xCheck
-xCheck manages a protected registry of names and birthdates and permits the registry to be updated and queried securely. xCheck is designed to store infectious disease reports in a protected state (using an iterated cryptographic hash function and a local secret).
-Queries against the registry consist of a CSV file of patient names and birthdates.
-These are encrypted under a public key for the registry and transferred to the registry via secure file transfer protocol (SFTP).
+xCheck manages a protected registry of names and birthdates and permits the registry to be updated and queried securely.
+A single organization manages a registry identifying information (name, birthdate) for patients that have tested positive for an infectious disease.
+Separate health care providers submit queries to the registry that contain identifying information for patients that have recently visited a facility.
+The regsitry receives these queries, checks them against the registry, and identifies any matches.
+If a match is found the registry can notify the provider.
+Notification is outside the scope of xCheck--xCheck takes care of securing the registry, queries, and performs matching logic.

+xCheck corrects for some common typographical and date reporting errors.
+For name matching, corrections are: name inversion (switching first-last names), ignoring capitalization differences and whitespace differences ("von halderan" and "VonHalderan" are name matches).
+If a name match is found and an exact birthdate match is found, xCheck reports a "complete match".
+If no complete match is found, but a name mathc is present, xCheck finds "partial matches".
+A partial match is a name match (including corrections described above) and a birthdate with one of the following corrections: day-month swap, +-1 day-of-month, +-10 years.

 ## Quickstart for healthcare providers to query the registry
 ### Enroll with with registry